 Learn more about how to control thrips.

 HELP WITH PEST PREVENTION

 Pest prevention is often thought of as weekly applications of natural and/or chemical pest deterrents.
 However, the most basic step is often overlooked: potting mix.
-Well-draining potting mixes, like IvyMay Redwoods Houseplant & Aroid Potting Mix, are a great soil option for overall plant health.
-This soil-alternative is made of naturally pest-resistant Redwood bark and carries a peppermint scent, known to also deter pests.
-IvyMay Redwoods is also formulated for optimal drainage to prevent root rot and makes it difficult for fungus gnats to claim as a breeding ground.
+Well-draining potting mixes are a great soil option for overall plant health.

-A secondary line of defense that can be added is pebble ground cover like IvyMay's Rock Your World.
-This aesthetically pleasing mulch-style of defense is also infused with peppermint essential oils to help deter pests, but also provide a pleasant aroma.
+A secondary line of defense that can be added to help deter pests is pebble ground cover.
 Pebbles should only be used with well-draining potting mixes, as they are known to trap moisture when used with dense soil.